Back to top

 Android 8 and higher

-Block certain apps from running
+Block certain apps from using mobile data

 Values